sunckell/ceteris-paribus-api-service/README.md

-# ceteris-paribus-api-service
+# Ceteris Paribus API Service
-All else equal
+When All else equal